What Happens to IRS Tax Debt When You Die?

 What if There Isn’t an Estate?

-In some cases, people’s estates don’t need to go through probate.
-When this happens, the estate is usually considered to be insolvent, and the debts go unpaid.
+In some cases, people’s estates don’t need to go through probate because there are no assets that need to be transferred.
+Sometimes this is because the estate is considered to be insolvent, as the deceased only had debts remaining, which go unpaid.
 This also happens when a deceased person’s assets pass outside of the probate process because of beneficiary designations.

-The rules vary from state to state, but some states don’t require an estate to go through probate if the deceased person only owned assets held jointly with their spouse and vehicles under a certain value.
+The rules vary from state to state, but some states don’t require an estate to go through probate if the deceased person only owned assets held jointly with their spouse and vehicles valued at less than a certain amount.

 For example, imagine that your spouse dies and they owe medical bills, credit card bills, and IRS tax debt for a total of $30,000.
 Their only asset was a vehicle worth $5,000 and a home that they owned with you.
 In many states, this level of assets will not trigger a probate requirement.

 As a result, ownership of the home passes to you, and you will need to re-title the car in your name, which you can do at the DMV with a death certificate and a marriage certificate.
-Then, as long as all of the above debts are only in your spouse’s name, the IRS or the other collectors will discharge them.
-In other words, those debts will cease to exist.
+Then, as long as all of the above debts are only in your spouse’s name, the IRS or the other collectors may go unpaid.
+In other words, those debts will cease to exist for the surviving spouse.

 What if You Filed a Joint Tax Return?